Top 7 Common Passport Application Mistakes

 7. Signature Errors on the Passport Application

 When signing your forms, always use a red, blue, or black pen.
 Pens of any other color will likely be rejected.
+And this can also be another reason for the denial of passport.

 Also, make sure you sign the correct name.
 Don't sign your nickname.